Finding Father

 ~Psalm 69:1a NKJV

-Friend, on this Father’s Day, make it your goal to nestle into Daddy God’s arms of grace.
-It doesn’t matter whether you ever heard approving words from your father or anyone else; your heavenly Father shouts from Heaven’s gates, “I love you, child.
+So, make it your goal to nestle into Daddy God’s arms of grace.
+It doesn’t matter if you have ever heard approving words from your father or anyone else.
+Your heavenly Father shouts from Heaven’s gates, “I love you, child.
 You are Mine, as I am yours.
-I sent my Beloved Son to ensure you know how deep and wide My love is.”
+I sent my beloved Son to ensure you know how deep and wide My love is.”
 No matter your age or accomplishments, Father God wants to lavish His love on you.

-Do you find comfort in knowing Father God loves you?
+Think of ways to find comfort in knowing Father God loves you.

 Father God, help me to absorb every ounce of love You want to impart to me.
 Thank You for being the best “daddy” I could ever hope for.
 I love you.
 In Jesus’ name, amen.